George Matanzima

-Chief George Mzimvubu Mathanzima (26 December 1918 – 10 November 2000) was a leader of the Transkei bantustan in South Africa, a young brother of Kaiser and a nephew of Nelson Mandela.
+Chief George Mzimvubu Matanzima, often misspelled as Mathanzima (26 December 1918 – 10 November 2000) was a leader of the Transkei bantustan in South Africa, a young brother of Kaiser and a grandnephew of Nelson Mandela.
 He and his brother, Kaiser co-founded and led the Transkei National Independence Party.
 Mathanzima was appointed as Prime Minister of Transkei after his brother became president.
 He served as prime minister from 20 February 1979 to 24 September 1987.
 Bantu Holomisa forced his resignation and exile in October 1987.
 Stella Sigcau succeeded him as prime minister, but Holomisa forced her out of office in a coup d'état and took power himself in December 1987.

 Government crackdown

 The independence of the Transkei was widely rejected by critics of the Nationalist government worldwide.
 Some of the most vocal critics came from within the Transkei itself, from the leaders of the Black Consciousness Movement rejecting the move for statehood.

 In the lead up to the independence-day celebrations of 1976, Matanzima detained political activists and cultural artists under Proclamation 400, an act similar in function to the Apartheid government's Terrorism Act.
 George Matanzima banned the Democratic Progressive Party that was led by the AbaThembu King Sabata Dalindyebo.
 He was accused of bringing the President Kaiser Matanzima's name into disrepute, as a result having his crown taken away.
 The 1980s saw an even more severe crackdown by Matanzima, arresting journalists and students who were vocal about the Transkei government.